Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Thurston laminations and vertical foliations

-\begin{enumerate} \item The assignment $h \mapsto c_h$ is $\rho$-equivariant. \item The hyperbolic plane bounded by $c_h$ is $\ep$-almost orthogonal to the $\Ep^\ast_{X, \rho}$-images of the vertical tangent vectors along $h$. \Label{iAlmostOrthogonal} \item If $h_1, h_2$ are horizontal edges of $\ti\tT_{X, \rho}$ connected by a vertical edge $v$ of length at least $\ep$, then the round circles $c_{h_1}$ and $c_{h_2}$ are disjoint. \Label{iDisjointCircles} \item If $h_1, h_2, h_3$ are ``vertically consecutive" horizontal edges, such that \begin{itemize} \item $h_1$ and $h_2$ are connected by a vertical edge $v_1$ of $E_{X, \rho}$-length at least $\ep$; \item $h_2$ and $h_3$ are connected by a vertical edge $v_3$ of length at least $\ep$; \item $h_1$ and $h_3$ are on the different sides of $h_2$, i.e. the normal vectors of $h_2$ in the direction of $v_1$ and $v_3$ are opposite, \end{itemize} then $c_{h_1}$ and $c_{h_3}$ are disjoint, and they bounds a round cylinder whose interior contains $c_{h_2}$. \Label{iPreservingOrder} \end{enumerate} \end{lemma} \begin{proof} Without loss of generality, we can assume that $\ep > 0$ is sufficiently small.
-For each minimal horizontal edge $h$ of $\ti\tT_{Y, \rho}$, pick a round circle $c_h$, such that the assignment of $c_h$ is holonomy equivariant and that the images of vertical tangent vectors along $h$ are $\ep^2$-orthogonal to the hyperbolic plane bounded by $c_h$.
+\begin{enumerate} \item The assignment $h \mapsto c_h$ is $\rho$-equivariant. \item The hyperbolic plane bounded by $c_h$ is $\ep$-almost orthogonal to the $\Ep^\ast_{X, \rho}$-images of the vertical tangent vectors along $h$. \Label{iAlmostOrthogonal} \item If $h_1, h_2$ are horizontal edges of $\ti\tT_{X, \rho}$ connected by a vertical edge $v$ of length at least $\ep$, then the round circles $c_{h_1}$ and $c_{h_2}$ are disjoint. \Label{iDisjointCircles} \item If $h_1, h_2, h_3$ are ``vertically consecutive" horizontal edges, such that \begin{itemize} \item $h_1$ and $h_2$ are connected by a vertical edge $v_1$ of $E_{X, \rho}$-length at least $\ep$; \item $h_2$ and $h_3$ are connected by a vertical edge $v_3$ of length at least $\ep$; \item $h_1$ and $h_3$ are on the different sides of $h_2$, i.e. the normal vectors of $h_2$ in the direction of $v_1$ and $v_3$ are opposite, \end{itemize} then $c_{h_1}$ and $c_{h_3}$ are disjoint, and they bound a round cylinder whose interior contains $c_{h_2}$. \Label{iPreservingOrder} \end{enumerate} \end{lemma} \begin{proof} Without loss of generality, we can assume that $\ep > 0$ is sufficiently small.
+With respect to the normalized Euclidean metric $E_{X, \rho}^1$, the lengths of minimal horizontal edges of $T_{X, \rho}$ are uniformly bounded from above by Corollary \ref{UniformlyBoundedTrainttrackX}, and the distances of the horizontal edges from the singular set of $E_{X, \rho}^1$ are uniformly bounded from below.
+Then, by Lemma \ref{Dumas}, for every $\ep > 0$, if a bounded subset $K_\ep$ in $\chi$ is sufficiently large, then for every minimal horizontal edge $h$ of $T_{X, \rho}$, the vertical tangent vectors along $h$ on $E_{X, \rho}$ of unit length map to $\ep$-close tangent vectors of $\H^3$.

+Therefore, if $K_\ep$ is large enough, for each minimal horizontal edge $h$ of $\ti\tT_{Y, \rho}$, we pick a round circle $c_h$, such that the assignment of $c_h$ is holonomy equivariant and that the images of vertical tangent vectors along $h$ are $\ep^2$-orthogonal to the hyperbolic plane bounded by $c_h$.